fabicious/fabulous-table/README.md

 * `cellClass` adds a CSS class to each cell of this column.

 As you can see the headers are separated from the cells.
 You can use a different `orderPath` as you use in the cell.

-The table currently doesn't provide any table-ish layout.
-The example used bootstrap classes but you can use whatever you want.
-The plan for the future is to provide a default layout so you don't need to take care of this (still you can if you want to).
+The table provides the normal table layout (it uses ``table`` tags inside) but you can add layout classes like bootstrap or whatever you are using.